polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - [Original discussion](https://forum.polkadot.network/t/wasm-view-functions/1045) about having a mechanism to avoid code duplications between the runtime and front-ends/wallets.
 In the original design, the custom computations are compiled as a wasm function.
 - [View functions](https://github.com/paritytech/polkadot-sdk/pull/4722) aims to provide view-only functions in pallet level.
 Additionally, [Facade Project](https://github.com/paritytech/polkadot-sdk/pull/4722) aims to gather and return commonly wanted information in runtime level.
-The PVQ does't conflict with them, which can take advantage of these Pallet View Functions / Runtime APIs and allow people to build arbitrary PVQ programs to obtain more custom/complex data that isn't otherwise expressed by these two proposals.
+The PVQ doesn't conflict with them, and it can take advantage of these Pallet View Functions / Runtime APIs and allow people to build arbitrary PVQ programs to obtain more custom/complex data that isn't otherwise expressed by these two proposals.

 ## Unresolved Questions

-- The metadata of the PVQ extensions can be integrated into `frame-metadata`'s `CustomMetadata` field, but the trade-offs (i.e. compatibility between versions) need examination.
+- The metadata of PVQ extensions can be integrated into `frame-metadata`'s `CustomMetadata` field, but the trade-offs (i.e. compatibility between versions) need examination.

 ## Future Directions and Related Material